Stanley Tang

 DoorDash had its IPO in December 2020 making Tang's net worth an estimated $2.2 billion as of December 2020.

 Personal life

-Tang has a bachelor's degree in Computer Science from Stanford University.
-He grew up in Hong Kong and now resides in San Francisco, California.
+Tang has a bachelor's degree in computer science from Stanford University.
+He grew up in Hong Kong, attending King George V School, and now resides in San Francisco, California.

+In 2023, he married Gloria Zhu, whom he met in San Francisco in 2015.